lobe/web-bootstrap/README.md

 ### Step 2 - Installing [Node](https://nodejs.org/en/)

 Next, we’re going to get you setup to run Node applications.
 Node is a javascript runtime engine that will run our code on your computer.
-For managing Node versions, there’s a popular app called `nvm` (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
+For managing Node versions, there’s a popular version manager app called `nvm` (https://github.com/nvm-sh/nvm), and we’re going to use it to install the right version of Node.
 To install `nvm`, run this command in your terminal:

 ```shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash